Revised draft environmental review of proposed Chehalis River Basin Flood Damage Reduction Project

 Location of the proposed flood retention facility and temporary reservoir and airport levee.
 Click image to download full version of map.

-What the revised draft environmental study found
+What our revised draft environmental study found

 The revised draft environmental impact statement found constructing and operating the flow-through dam and temporary reservoir would significantly and negatively impact fish and wildlife as well as aquatic and land habitats, recreation, earth, water, transportation, wetlands, land use, Tribal resources, cultural resources, environmental health and safety, environmental justice, and public services and utilities.